deepudilip90/spark-take-home/README.md

 # spark-take-home solution
 This project creates a data pipeline that
- - Fetches data regarding users and messages from the API end points specified in the task instructions
+ - Fetches data regarding users, subscriptions and messages from the API end points specified in the task instructions
  - Sanitises the data to remove PII information
  - Ingests the data to a MySQL database.
  - Creates some views for monitoring data anomalies inside the database

 ## Running the entire pipeline
-The project and the ETL script can be run using the following command:
+The ETL script can be run using the following command:
   _"**docker compose run app**"_

 Once the above command is run, docker will initialise a MySQL service, and also execute the  etl.py script.
 The etl.py script will initialise a database by the name 'spark_dwh' within the MySQL server, then create appropriate tables and user accounts (details described below), and loads the data into the tables (PII is handled as well).
 Until the container is stopped, the database can be accessed at the address **localhost:3306** using the following credentials - **username: 'analyst', password: 'password'**.
 Note that the above credentials do not give access to any of the sensitive data tables!
 (This is part of protecting the PII data process and is explained in detail below).
 A detailed description of the pipeline and the associated components are given below!